Tips for Taps Blog

 What Are Total Organ Effects?

-One common reason why a chemical may be regulated in US drinking water is because science shows it has a serious health impact.
-Experts debate (sometimes for decades) about how to interpret available research about the chemical’s effect on your body.
+One common reason why a chemical may be regulated in US drinking water is because science shows it may pose a serious health impact.
+Experts debate (sometimes for decades) how to interpret available research about the chemical’s effect on your body.
 Eventually they determine what a “safe” level of exposure to that chemical might be, although this sometimes changes as new research appears.

 For hundreds of water-borne contaminants, we dug up these studies.
 Then we listed what the prevailing research showed.
 Namely, for each chemical we listed the most severe and well known health effects as well as the less severe and lesser understood human health effects.

-After you test your water, when you look at your Tap Score Report, you will see at-a-glance in each chemicals’ health section, the corresponding images of all organs affected.
+After testing your water, when you look at your Tap Score Report you will see in each chemicals’ health section, the corresponding images of all organs affected.

 When the effect on a given organ is well researched and described by reliable scientific sources, we color the organ icon purple.
 In cases when there is less evidence of the contaminant affecting that organ directly, the image is colored gray.

 A well-defined case includes dose-response relationships for which multiple Tier 1 research institutions have published toxicology and/or epidemiology analysis for a particular contaminant.
 A poorly-defined case might have either no advanced research available or might have substantial controversy among research papers.

 When you click on the link that appears below the list of organs for any given contaminant, you are taken to a document that provides more detailed information about how that specific contaminant effects that particular organ.

 It can be very time consuming to parse through decades of health research on contaminant toxicology and epidemiology.
 We've done this for you.
 Now every Tap Score Report gives you a quick look at your water quality’s bodily impacts and, for those who crave more detail, the research is laid out right in front of you.
 We’re also happy to answer any specific questions you may have if you don’t see what you’re looking for in our research.